GoogleContainerTools/skaffold/docs/design_proposals/sync-absolute-paths.md

 ## Implementation plan
 ___

-1. Add new config key `Type` to `sync.manual` and test schema validation.
+1. Change path watchers to able to watch absolute paths.
-2. Change path watchers to able to watch absolute paths.
+2. Add files inside the absolute path to the dependencies list of the artifact.
-3. Add files inside the absolute path to the dependencies list of the artifact.
+3. Remove relative path restrictions.
 ___